2016 Australian Open – Wheelchair men's singles

 Gordon Reid defeated Joachim Gérard in the final, 7–6(9–7), 6–4 to win the men's singles wheelchair tennis title at the 2016 Australian Open.

 Shingo Kunieda was the three-time defending champion, but was defeated in the quarterfinals by Reid.
+This was the first time Kunieda lost a match at the Australian Open, going a perfect 26-0 in his first 8 Australian Opens.